Mammalian Diving Reflex

 Energy Dispersion for the Attraction of Good Spirits (2014) began Mammalian Diving Reflex's process of engaging the local community for their residency work.
 Undertaken in advance of their residency, Young Mammals Director, Annie Wong, coordinated this Tai Chi performance held throughout the AGO galleries.
 Planned to coincide with Toronto's Fourteenth Annual Chinatown Festival – July 19 and 20, 2014 – one goal of the project was for the collective to strengthen ties with AGO’s neighbourhood.
-Over thirty performers from four local Tai Chi groups performed.
+Over 30 performers from four local Tai Chi groups performed.
 The four groups practiced simultaneously in various galleries, allowing visitors to encounter multiple Tai Chi performance styles.
 The project was intended to invite good spirits into the AGO in order to integrate the energies of the neighbourhood with the building’s energy.

-On display in the McEwen Gallery from Wednesday, December 3, 2014 to February 8, 2015, Mammalian Diving Reflex presents a selection of recent video works including High School Health (2014), and Sleeping with Family (2014).
-Additionally, an evolving research wall illustrating The AGO Youth Receptiveness Assessment Initiative will detail findings as they emerge throughout the residency period.
-Free with admission.
-Other public programs presented by Mammalian Diving Reflex include: Dare Night, Security Guards Just Want to Give You a High Five, What a drag, Counting Chickens, and A Very Basic Introduction to QCA.
+In the McEwen Gallery from Wednesday, December 3, 2014 to February 8, 2015, Mammalian Diving Reflex presented a selection of recent video works including High School Health (2014), and Sleeping with Family (2014).
+Other public programs presented by Mammalian Diving Reflex included: Dare Night, Security Guards Just Want to Give You a High Five, What a drag, Counting Chickens, and A Very Basic Introduction to QCA.